 Your host family is different from your family at home and different from the families of other AFS students.
 Your relationship with your host family will also be unique.
 Still there are circumstances which are common to all AFS families.
-For one, your host family is not paid therefore whatever it costs them to host you; they give because they want you to be part of their family.
-As a family member, you can share with them the joy and also chores.
-As such, you should ask your host family at the beginning and be clear of family routines and house rules.
+All host families are volunteers.
+The families offer their home to the exchange students without pay because they believe in the mission of the AFS program and are willing to experience the challenge of the intercultural learning together with other AFSers in the world.
+Do remember that the fee your parents have paid for you on this program is only to cover your expenses and the administrative costs that are required for your participation in the AFS program.
+The host families are not paid.
+Therefore, we expect all exchange students to show high appreciation to the host families on their generous supports our students in Hong Kong.
+Your host family would welcome you and let you be one of their family members.
+As such, you should greet your host family at the beginning and be clear of family routines and house rules.